demis001/temposeqcount/README.rst

 .. image:: https://travis-ci.org/demis001/raslpipe.png
    :target: https://travis-ci.org/demis001/raslpipe

+raslpipe is analysis pipeline for TempO-Seq/RASL-Seq project that utilizes all next-generation  sequencing platforms such as RADSeq.
+TempO-Seq allow targeted sequencing to high-throughput sample  processing with the use of templates-dependent oligo ligation on 384 well plate.
+Knowing the number of reads mapped to the probes per well is the first step in the analysis.
+The application accept demultiplexed fastq folder and the manifest csv file that has probes and sample information to quantify the reads mapped to the probe per well in parallel.

-raslpipe is analysis pipeline for RASL-Seq project, this is the development stage right now.
+It is on  the development stage right now.
 The project attempt to streamline the analysis with all its dependencies handled.

 It is an all-in-one solution, the tools uses many python packages and other dependencies.
 But,the application install the dependancies during installation.
 They include: